PowerNukkitX/PNX-Document/doc/en-us/dev/java/custom/custom_block.md

 depends only on the server-side calculation.
 The hardness values can be chosen by referring to the hardness of other blocks inside PNX, which are `2` for wood, `5` for iron, and `35` for obsidian

+### About the friction of custom block
+`clientFriction(float friction)` in `CustomBlockDefinition#builder` represents the client friction, which is used to control the speed at which the player walks on the custom block.The larger the value, the faster the movement.
+Override the `double getFrictionFactor()` in the `Block` class to represent the friction on the server side, which is used to control the speed that player drops item,entity walk and boat movement on the block.

 ### Custom block example